Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: Numerical studies

 A small nugget parameter is added for numerical stability, which is set to $g\approx 1.5\times 10^{-8}$.
 The truncation level $K$ is set to 10.
 These numerical experiments were performed on a MacBook Pro laptop with Apple M1 Max of Chip and 32 GB of RAM.

 Two performance measures are considered to examine the prediction performance.
 The first measure is the root mean squared error (RMSE) which is calculated as

-where $n_{\rm test}$ is the number of test input points, $u_N(\mathbf{s}_j,\mathbf{x}^{\rm test}_i)$ is the numeric solution of the $i$-th test input point, $\mathbf{x}^{\rm test}_i$, at the $j$-th node location, $\mathbf{s}_i$, and $\hat{u}_N(\mathbf{s}_j,\mathbf{x}^{\rm test}_i)$ is the posterior mean as in \eqref{eq:mgGPemulator}.
+where $n_{\rm test}$ is the number of test input points, $u_N(\mathbf{s}_j;\mathbf{x}^{\rm test}_i)$ is the numerical solution of the $i$-th test input point, $\mathbf{x}^{\rm test}_i$, at the $j$-th node location, $\mathbf{s}_i$, and $\hat{u}_N(\mathbf{s}_j;\mathbf{x}^{\rm test}_i)$ is the posterior predictive mean as in \eqref{eq:mgGPemulator}.
 The second measure is the average continuous ranked probability score (CRPS) \citep{gneiting2007strictly}, which is a performance measure for predictive distribution of a scalar observation.
-Since the predictive distribution is a mixture normal distribution as in Section \ref{sec:prediction}, the CRPS can be computed by an analytical formula as in \cite{grimit2006continuous}.
+Since the predictive distribution is a mixture of normal distributions as in Section \ref{sec:prediction}, the CRPS can be computed by an analytical formula as in \cite{grimit2006continuous}.
 For both RMSE and CRPS, lower values indicate better prediction accuracy.

 To provide a comprehensive evaluation, we include the following methods for comparison: \texttt{uGP}, the independent univariate GPs sharing the same lengthscale hyperparameter ($\boldsymbol{\theta}_j$) but different scale hyperparameters ($\tau^2_j$) across the $N$ mesh nodes, which is similar to \cite{gu2016parallel}; \texttt{iGP}, the independent GPs sharing different hyperparameters ($\boldsymbol{\theta}_j$ and $\tau^2_j$) across the $N$ mesh nodes; \texttt{pcaGP}, which uses a functional principal component analysis (FPCA) with \textit{truncated} components \citep{wang2016functional}: